Sharequesid/CICDSample/README.md

 # CI/CD Sample app is for creating ci/cd for building artifacts
 - This sample code is only for demo purpose i will only create a build not to publish on any store.
+- publishing on play store is require some setup in play store account so i will skip this step.

 # CI- running unit test and creating build
 # CD- Deploy app on maven or play store.